armory/docs/content/en/docs/installation/minnaker.md

 ### Getting Started

 Check out the [GitHub project](https://github.com/armory/minnaker) for more information.
-After you install Minnaker, use the [AWS Quick Start]({{< ref "Armory-Spinnaker-Quickstart-1" >}}) to learn how to configure Spinnaker to deploy to AWS.
+After you install Minnaker, use the [AWS Quick Start]({{< ref "Armory-Spinnaker-Quickstart-1" >}}) to learn how to configure Armory to deploy to AWS.